tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ![](img/2DPlayerSaved.png)

-Now if we change something in the `player_2d.tscn` scene, it shows up in all 2D scenes.
+Now, if we change something in the `player_2d.tscn` scene, it shows up in all 2D scenes.
 Try it out!